Altar Municipality: Geography

+Climate

 The land lies at an elevation of 200–400 m sloping towards the Gulf of California.

 The climate is dry with extremely high temperatures in the summer.
 The temperatures sometimes exceed 131 F and is among the hottest places in the world from May to September.

+Economy

 The economy is based on agriculture and cattle raising.
 The main crops are wheat, cotton, corn, beans, sorghum, and table grapes.
 The town is also a staging area for the flow of immigrants that will attempt entry into the United States through the shared Sonoran Desert.

 Towns and villages

 The largest localities (cities, towns, and villages) are: